December 23, 2020

 Dogs allowed: No

-The Condor Gulch Trail to High Peaks Trail Loop is one of the most amazing hikes near Monterey.
+Looking for a challenging yet rewarding hiking trail in Monterey, C.A.?
+The Condor Gulch Trail to High Peaks Trail Loop has you covered.
 The rock formations surrounding the path are unlike any other geological structures you’ll ever see.
 With caves and treacherous stairs along the way, this hiking trail is full of surprises and adventures.
-If you’re lucky, you might catch a glimpse of the rare California condors, which will make your experience even more memorable.
+If you’re lucky, you might catch a glimpse of the rare California condors, which will make your experience all the more memorable.

 Pebble Beach Cruise